 "Inspired by Fire"

 We have all experienced extraordinary changes and challenges in the past year – truly a “trial by fire”.
-Yet as we know, fire is the key to the amazing diversity and resilience of prairies and savannas.
+In response to the pandemic, TPE’s 2021 Conference was held online.
+We used the award-winning Whova virtual event software platform.

-Chris Helzer is presenting our opening keynote in the Science session.
+Chris Helzer gave our opening keynote in the Science session.
 Chris is The Nature Conservancy’s Director of Science in Nebraska, where he evaluates and shares lessons from the Conservancy’s land management and restoration work with other land managers.
 He also works to raise awareness about the value of prairies and prairie conservation through his Prairie Ecologist blog, presentations, and photography.
 Learn more about his books, The Ecology and Management of Prairies in the Central United States and Hidden Prairie: Photographing Life in One Square Meter here.

 Jim Uhrinak gave the opening keynote in our Restoration Practice session: “American Indian Savanna Science.”
 Jim is Conservation Chair and a longtime board member for the Milwaukee Audubon Society, and a 1972 charter member of the Minnesota Prairie Chicken Society.
 He is a Land Restorationist and Consulting Arborist and works on land protection, education, and savanna restoration over a wide geography.
 He also researches American Indian cultural landscapes, and his work on anthropogenic savanna island habitats will inform this talk.